 Cristina Zubillaga is an architectural designer and project manager at Gans studio, where she runs a series of single-family residential projects in the city and beyond.
 She is currently managing the design of coastal housing prototypes for the City's Build it Back project, as well as a prefabricated workforce housing development in East Hampton.

-Her education in construction management as well as architecture gives her a detailed grasp of the complexities of the construction process and its administration.
-In her previous employment she was exposed to projects of a large scale including the Florida International University Downtown Campus.
+Her education in construction management as well as architecture gives her a well-rounded grasp of the complexities of the construction process and its administration.
+In her previous employment she contributed her keen graphic sense and design expertise to large-scale projects, including the Florida International University Downtown Campus.

 Roz is a project manager at Gans studio in charge of community-based urban planning.
 Her background in anthropology gives her a deep understanding of how communities work, while her graduate degree in Urban Environmental Systems provides the technical expertise required to ensure they are resilient and sustainable.

 Prior to joining the firm, Roz worked in various non-profit organizations around New York City, focusing on the environmental and social equity of public space and services.
-Roz has worked closely with constituency-based organizations as well as government officials and is adept at analyzing, visualizing and presenting complex information for every audience and for all of Gans studio's projects.
+Roz has worked closely with community groups as well as government officials and is adept at analyzing, visualizing and presenting complex information for every audience and for all of Gans studio's projects.

 She is currently managing a series of neighborhood-scale rebuilding studies for the City's Housing Recovery Office.